starinspace/NeoSR-One-Click-Install/README.md

 ### **Updating NeoSR**

-1. To update NeoSR to the latest version, first run **update-one-click-install.bat** to update to latest bat-files.
+1. To update NeoSR to the latest version, first run **update-batch-files.bat** to update to latest bat-files.
 2. Then simply run **update-neosr.bat**.
 This will download the latest release and update any necessary dependencies.

 ***